aliason/loan-prediction/README.md

 # Loan Prediction Machine Learning Project

 ## Project Description
 This repository contains the code for the final course project of PSTAT 131 (Statistical Machine Learning) at the University of California, Santa Barbara taken in Winter 2023.
-Students are tasked with implementing machine learning techniques to execute predictive modeling, using R Markdown to generate a coherent report of figures, code, and key insights and findings.
+Students implement machine learning techniques to solve a problem of their choosing and utilize R Markdown to generate a coherent report of key insights and findings.

-This project aims to develop a supervised learning model to predict loan eligibility based on select applicant demographics; a binary classification problem in which we predict whether a given loan will be approved or not.
+This project aims to develop a machine learning model to predict loan eligibility based on select applicant demographics; a binary classification problem in which we predict whether a given loan will be approved or not.
 To this end, I will be performing in-depth statistical analysis of applicant profiles and implementing multiple techniques to yield the most accurate model for the problem.

 Data are pulled from [Kaggle](https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset) (originally sourced from an [Analytics Vidhya Hackathon](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement).